 glucose lactic acid + energy

-The energy released through anaerobic respiration is much less than aerobic, but the body does need to use it when oxygen supply is not quick enough.
+The energy released through anaerobic respiration is much less than aerobic, but the body does need to use it when the oxygen supply is not quick enough.
 This is called oxygen debt and it happens during intensive exercise.
 Lactic acid causes temporary damage to muscles, causing them to become painful.
-At the end of intensive exercise, our breathing rate increases to replace oxygen and pulse rate also increases to carry lactic acid away from the muscles to be broken down in the liver.
+At the end of intensive exercise, our breathing rate increases to replace oxygen and our pulse rate also increases in order to carry lactic acid away from the muscles to be broken down in the liver.